Get started with stable-worldmodel in minutes

 World

 The World class is the main interface for interacting with environments.
-It wraps vectorized Gymnasium environments and provides a unified API for data collection, evaluation, and planning.
+It wraps a pool of vectorized Gymnasium environments (EnvPool) and a preprocessing pipeline (MegaWrapper), and provides a unified API for data collection, evaluation, and planning.

 import stable_worldmodel as swm

 Unlike the traditional Gymnasium interface that returns (obs, reward, terminated, truncated, info) from step(), World adopts a simpler philosophy: all data produced by the environments is stored in a single dictionary accessible via world.infos.
-The step() and reset() methods operate on all environments simultaneously and update this dictionary in place.
+You drive the simulation by attaching a policy and calling collect() or evaluate() — the internal rollout loop steps the envs, refreshes world.infos, and invokes the policy for you.

 world.reset(seed=0)